 * YouTube: playlists: academic presentations and research reports

 For most of my adult life, I occasionally engaged in wood sculpture.
 Once I settled into retirement around 2018, I started to take pottery classes and to work in ceramic and wood sculpture as my primary activity.
 I do not sell my pieces, but have exhibited at a couple of local art-center shows.
 I have produced a body of work that explores different historical sources of sculpture and tries to exemplify an approach to sculpture that is appropriate for the current stage of its history.
 A book cataloging my more than 200 sculptures emphasizes my philosophy of “opening up” the material that is being worked (clay, wood, plaster) to produce expressive three-dimensional forms.
 Some of the material from the book is also available on the Sculpture tab of this website, including pictures of all the wood carvings.
-Several YouTube videos of sculptures rotating in 360 degrees are available from there as well.
+Over 100 YouTube videos of sculptures rotating in 360 degrees are available from there as well.

 * Website: Sculpture

-* eLibrary: vol 20 Works of 3-D Form
+* eLibrary: vol 20 Works of 3-D Form (free download of latest version)

 Increasingly during my life, I documented my work in essays and other publications.
 These are collected in my eLibrary.
 Volume 18, Overview and Autobiographical Essays, contains many pointers to the stages, activities and documents related to my life and careers.
 The volumes in the eLibrary reflect the various interests which have pervaded my life and interpenetrated each other.
 Although I was late in learning to write fluently, working on my dissertations and grant proposals got me started and I eventually came to find writing central to my work.
 My writings on educational technology are prolific and highly cited.
 My developing philosophical perspective is revealed in many of my writings.
 I also developed many grant proposals (funded for a total of over $11 million) and wrote introductions to each issue of the journal I edited.
 My eLibrary includes 21 volumes, including my two dissertations and five published academic books, as well as collections of my other writings and documentation of my work.